Complementarity of gravitational wave analyses and di-Higgs production in the exploration of the Electroweak Phase Transition dynamics in the RxSM: Collider analysis

 As a final step in our analysis, we compute the differential $m_{hh}$ distributions for the $\nu\bar{\nu}hh$ channel, which are shown in \cref{dist_mhh_e+e-_vvh1h1_vvbbbb_C_BP1BP2} (BP1 and BP2) and \cref{dist_mhh_e+e-_vvh1h1_vvbbbb_C_BP3BP4} (BP3 and BP4).
 These plots follow the same colour coding and structure as \cref{dist_mhh_e+e-_Zh1h1_Zbbbb_C_BP1BP2,dist_mhh_e+e-_Zh1h1_Zbbbb_C_BP3BP4} for the $Zhh$ channel.
-The corresponding significances and efficiencies are summarized in \cref{tab: e+e-_vvh1h1_vvbbbb_C}.
+The corresponding significances and efficiencies are summarised in \cref{tab: e+e-_vvh1h1_vvbbbb_C}.
 For these efficiencies, we have performed the calculation for both polarisations.
 We have found that the contributions of the polarisation $(-80\%,+30\%)$ are significantly larger that for $(+80\%,-30\%)$, while the acceptances values are virtually the same, with variations of less than $1\%$.
 Therefore, we have used (and listed in \cref{tab: e+e-_vvh1h1_vvbbbb_C}) the results for the polarisation $(-80\%,+30\%)$.

 In \cref{dist_mhh_e+e-_vvh1h1_vvbbbb_C_BP1BP2,dist_mhh_e+e-_vvh1h1_vvbbbb_C_BP3BP4}, unlike \cref{dist_mhh_e+e-_Zh1h1_Zbbbb_C_BP1BP2,dist_mhh_e+e-_Zh1h1_Zbbbb_C_BP3BP4} for the $Zhh$ channel, we find a reduction of the differential cross-sections with respect to the SM prediction in most of the $m_{hh}$ range, observing again significant non-resonant effects in the differential cross-section.
-Following the analysis of the total cross-section in benchmark plane~2, we obtain lower values of the total cross-sections in the RxSM distributions than for the SM for every BP except for BP3.
+Following the analysis of the total cross-section in benchmark plane~2, we obtain lower values of the total cross-sections in the RxSM distributions than for the SM for BP1 and BP4.
+Meanwhile, for BP2, the cross-section is very close to the SM, and a noticeable increase is only found for BP3.
 The latter receives the largest enhancement from the heavy Higgs-boson resonance.
 The sizes and effects of the pure resonant heavy Higgs-exchange contribution follow the same pattern as in the $Zhh$ case, i.e.\ they yield visible results only for BP2 and BP3.